 Minimalist vs variety: choosing your lane

-Minimalists concentrate on versatility and cost-per-wear and tear.
-They buy smaller, better tees and rotate them unevenly to help collapse.
+Minimalists concentrate on versatility and cost-per-wear.
+They buy fewer, better tees and rotate them evenly to prevent wear.
 The payoff is less decision time and more space.

 Variety lovers enjoy color, prints, and different fits.
 The trick is to avoid duplicates that look the same and feel redundant.
 Pick your favorites and set a boundary for the rest.